 Make the Hot Honey Butter

-Place softened butter, honey, and red pepper flakes (add half for a subtle touch of heat or more to your taste) in a mixing bowl and stir until smooth.
+Place softened butter, honey, red pepper flakes (add half for a subtle touch of heat or more to your taste), and ¼ tsp. salt in a mixing bowl and stir until smooth.
 Set aside.

 Cook the Vegetables

 Return pan used to cook salmon over medium-high heat.
 Add 2 tsp. olive oil and zucchini to hot pan.
 Stir occasionally until zucchini is browned and tender, 3-5 minutes.

 Add tomatoes and white portions of green onions.
 Cook until tender, 2-3 minutes.